Guides

 Getting cars online fast

-In the used car game, speed matters.
+In the used car marketing game, speed matters.
 Every day a car isn’t advertised is a day of depreciation and holding costs.
 Streamline your reconditioning process so new inventory is cleaned, prepped, and photo-ready quickly (set a goal like 48–72 hours from acquisition).

 Don’t wait to list a car until every tiny ding is fixed – if a minor repair is pending, note it in the listing and get the car online.
-Often, the car will sell while that last fix is in progress.
+Often the car will sell while that last fix is in progress.
 The key is to make speed a part of your dealership’s culture: the sooner a car is live online, the more chances you have to sell it before it becomes an aging problem.

-How to build beyond one channel
+2. How to build beyond one channel in used car marketing

 For many dealers, online marketing starts and ends with one major listing site (like AutoTrader in the UK or Autotrader/Cars.com in the US).
 These platforms are essential for visibility and leads, but relying on just one is risky and costly.
 Dealers often joke about being “addicted” to AutoTrader, as while it brings in leads, the reliance can be costly.